jnyilas/Disk-Sanitizer/README.md

 ```

 ### Caution
-**This will cause data loss!**
+**This will cause data loss!** It is expressly designed to do so.<br>
-It is expressly designed to do so.
 Verify the disk list output confirmation before allowing the tool to proceed.

 Signal 15 (control C) is trapped and will kill all forked sub shells, so as to preserve your sanity.